 Moreover, the feature automatically supports multiple different applications on which you can consume content.
-Apps such as YouTube, Netflix, Hotstar and even the default video player are supported.
-Before we move further, you might also want to check out how to flash stock firmware on Samsung devices.
+Apps such as YouTube, Prime Video, Netflix, Hotstar, and even the default video player are supported.
+Before we move further, you might also want to check out how you can download and flash stock firmware on Samsung devices.
 Now, without any further ado, let’s check out how to enable the video enhancer feature on Samsung smartphones.

 Toggle on Video Enhancer

 Follow the steps below to enable the feature on your Samsung smartphone.
 In case the option does not show up on your device then, unfortunately, it means your device isn’t supported.